 Many top tier and highly selective schools require or recommend SAT Subject Tests.
 Even at colleges that do not require SAT Subject Tests in general, certain specialized programs within those colleges (such as pre-med) may require or recommend SAT Subject Tests for admission purposes.

-In all, about 17% of colleges regard SAT Subject Test Scores as holding "considerable importance" or "moderate importance" in the admissions process, according to NACAC's 2014 "State of College Admission" report.
-Some common colleges where Alaska students apply that require or recommend SAT Subject Tests include Stanford, Harvard, UC Berkeley, Dartmouth, Cornell, Princeton, and Johns Hopkins.
+In all, about 8.5% of colleges regard SAT Subject Test Scores as holding "considerable" or "moderate" importance in the admissions process, according to NACAC's 2017 "State of College Admission" report.

 P.S.
 If a college advises applicants that SAT Subject Tests are "recommended" or "encouraged," it's a good idea to submit them.